 It’s a question whose answer is obvious in the bathroom, but vigorously debated in the garage.

 Let’s get right to the point.
-Is it safe to use an engine flush in an engine with high miles?
+Is an engine flush good or bad?

 Spend a few minutes perusing online forums and you’ll find a range of answers to this question, often involving a 1980s Trans-Am, Camaro or other car that someone thrashed on for years, parked in a pasture for a decade and now wants to revive with an engine flush.

 - Watch: How to do an engine flush (video)

 An engine flush is an aftermarket chemical additive designed to clean accumulated deposits, sludge and other gunk from your engine.
 You pour it into your engine’s oil-filler port and idle the engine for about 10-15 minutes.
 It mixes with the oil and circulates through the engine, helping dissolve sludge and clean deposits.
 Then, you drain the oil (along with much of the gunk, in theory), change the oil filter, add fresh oil and return to the business of driving.

 How deposits and sludge form inside an engine

 If it did its job, your engine’s performance will return to the heady days of its youth, when it delivered maximum power and efficiency.
 Over time, however, harmful deposits and sludge may have accumulated, causing power and performance loss.

 Deposits and sludge can form for several reasons, including…